researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 Behaviours act as a wrapper to `EventListener`s and `Action`s and can be activated and deactivated at any point.
 This is useful for `Event`/`Action` combinations that are used often or for `EventListener`s that should only trigger under certain conditions.

+### WonMessageSender

+The `WonMessageSender` is used to establish connections between atoms, to send text messages on existing connections and to communicate with the node.
+Note that the `TextMessageCommandExtension` detailed below is strongly recommended for sending and receiving messages on connections to other atoms.
+Contacting the node is part of the main framework.

 ## Bot Extensions

 There are some modules containing optional bot functionality called `Extensions`.
 This framework currently offers three extensions, the `MatcherExtension`, the `ServiceAtomExtension` and the `TextMessageCommandExtension`.
 To add any extension to a bot, the extension interface needs to be implemented by the bot.
 Extension functionality is generally wrapped in an extension behaviour that allows activating and deactivating extension methods and events.

 ### ServiceAtomExtension

 This extension allows the creation of a single service atom that can be used to communicate with and control the bot.
 Use this extension if your bot only needs to have one atom to provide its functionality.

 ### MatcherExtension